 A user must have the CSS privilege in order to call CSS files in the user's private account or group.
 If not privileged, the user can only call system CSSs.
 If the user also has the privilege to specify account numbers instead of classes, the user can call a CSS in any account.
-If the leading characters of a CSS fd are the same as a command, MTM assumes a command.
+If the leading characters of a CSS fd are the same as a command, MTM assumes a command, but if the .CSS extension is entered, the CSS will be assumed.
+1

-CLO.CSS CLOSE MTM assumes the CLOSE command.
-AS3.CSS ASSIGN 3 MTM assumes the ASSIGN command.
+CLO CLOSE MTM assumes the CLOSE command.
+AS3 ASSIGN 3 MTM assumes the ASSIGN command.